The Code Ocean filesystem

 .
 If you use relative paths, you will rarely need to refer to it.

-If you have code in a subfolder, don't forget to add ..
+If you have code in a subfolder, add ..

 .
-This would go up two parent directories and then look for ./data/my_data.csv
+This will go up two parent directories and look for ./data/my_data.csv

 .